Skip to main content

 Fundamentals

 The question of what an employer can ask about your family’s health history touches upon a deeply personal and biologically significant part of who you are.
-Your is more than a collection of past illnesses; it is a partial blueprint of your own physiological predispositions, a narrative of the genetic tendencies that shape your endocrine system, your metabolic function, and your potential health trajectory.
+Your family medical history is more than a collection of past illnesses; it is a partial blueprint of your own physiological predispositions, a narrative of the genetic tendencies that shape your endocrine system, your metabolic function, and your potential health trajectory.
 Understanding the legal boundaries around this information is the first step in asserting ownership over your own health narrative.

 An employer generally cannot use this information to make decisions about your employment, such as hiring or job assignments.
 This protection is foundational to ensuring that your professional life is determined by your skills and performance, not by a potential predisposition to a future health condition.